amberframework/docs/cli/new.md

   NAME  name/path of project

 Options:
-  -d      Select the database database engine, can be one of: pg | mysql | sqlite (default: pg) --deps  Installs project dependencies, this is the equivalent of running (shards update) -t      Selects the template engine language, can be one of: slang | ecr (default: slang) -r      Use a named recipe.
+  -d          Select the database database engine, can be one of: pg | mysql | sqlite (default: pg) --deps      Installs project dependencies, this is the equivalent of running (shards update) -m          Select the model type, can be one of: granite | crecto (default: granite) --no-color  Disable colored output
+  -t          Selects the template engine language, can be one of: slang | ecr (default: slang) -h, --help  Show this help
+  -r          Use a named recipe.
 See documentation at https://amberframework.org.
 ```

 See the **Recipes** option of the **Command Line Tool** for information about using recipes to generate applications.